ecpieritz/ecpieritz/README.md

 Hi! :blush: My name is Emilyn Caroline Pieritz, I'm 29 years old and I live in the state of Santa Catarina / Brazil.

-Currently studying analysis and systems development at Uniasselvi, bootcamps by IGTI, Vue.js course by Udemy and smaller courses by Origamid.
+- Currently studying analysis and systems development at Uniasselvi
+- Bootcamps by IGTI
+- Vue.js courses by Udemy and VueSchool
+- Smaller courses by Origamid.

 I worked for 10 years as a graphic designer, mainly using photoshop, coreldraw and illustrator, and in April/2020 I decided to migrate to the technology sector and specialize as a frontend developer.